shieldproject/shield/docs/tenancy.md

   - To protect confidentiality of systems

-By _insulating change_ we mean that one team is free to reconfigure when their daily backups run, without affecting the other teams adversely.
-The infrastructure team, for example, may have a lull in the late evening time frame (say, 10pm - midnight) during which they wish to perform backups if critical systems.
+By _insulating change_ we mean that one team is free to reconfigure how long they retain their backups, without affecting the other teams adversely.
+The infrastructure team, for example, may need to keep several months of platform backups, so long-term for them might be 90d.
+To the app teams, long-term might be a week.
-This may not mesh well with a 3am-6am change window for the application teams.

-Therefore, each tenant gets its own set of schedules, and they can determine when "daily" is for them.
+Therefore, each tenant gets its own set of retention policies, and they can determine what "long-term" means to them.

 Confidentiality is protected on two fronts.
 First, and foremost, the archives created as a result of performing backups must only